Ayane (Dead or Alive): Promotion and merchandise

 Ayane has been featured on multiple figurines by various companies such as Kotobukiya, Multiverse Studio, Mr Big, Sega, Volks, and Kaiyodo's Revoltech brand.
 Other merchandise has included wall scrolls, dakimakura pillow cases, trading cards, credit card designs, women's swimwear, and a Dead or Alive talking clock that was bundled with another figure of either Ayane or Kasumi.
 In other games, cosmetic items based on Ayane were released for the massively multiplayer online game Phantasy Star Online 2.

 Ayane has been the subject of advertisements based around her sex appeal, such as banners promoting Xtreme 2 that emphasized the visibility of her nipples through her swimwear.
 An image of her in a swimsuit appeared in Playboy magazine as part of their "Girls of Gaming" series.
-Meanwhile, advertisements for Ninja Gaiden 2 focused on being able to use the PlayStation's sixaxis controller to move the character's breasts in-game, while another utilized a wall fixture in Japan that had silicone facsimiles of her chest protruding from the wall, with a camera recording people groping and caressing the "breasts" as they passed by.
+Meanwhile, advertisements for Ninja Gaiden 2 focused on being able to use the PlayStation's sixaxis controller to move the breasts in-game, while another used a wall fixture in Japan that had silicone facsimiles of her chest protruding from the wall, with a camera recording people groping and caressing the "breasts" as they passed by.
 Several items have been marketed with emphasis on her breasts, such as "3D" coffee mugs and 3D mousepads, with a life-sized variant of the latter also produced.